-How to Build a No Code Startup Around Your MVP
+How to Build a Low-Code Startup Around Your MVP

 Why do some successful startups scale smoothly while others flail and eventually fail?

-When I founded my first startup 20 years ago, one of the first things I did was build a system to keep track of every data point of my business.
-Today, I can accomplish the same thing, but with No Code options, which means I no longer need to spend dozens of hours reinventing wheels when I should be spending that time building a better product and selling more of it.
+When I founded my first startup 20 years ago, one of the first things I did was build a custom system to keep track of every data point of my business.
+Today, I can accomplish the same thing, but automate the capture and aggregation of data with Low-Code options.
+This means I no longer need to spend dozens of hours reinventing wheels when I should be spending that time building a better product and selling more of it.

 You don’t have to build a proprietary system or spend a fortune on SaaS solutions in order to scale.
 Not yet.

-Here’s how to get started with No Code options for tracking the most important growth aspects of your business.
+Here’s how to get started with Low-Code options for tracking the most important growth aspects of your business.

 In fact, I recently polled my Teaching Startup entrepreneurs about how they were monitoring the health of their business.
 These are serious, revenue-generating, early-to-growth-phase entrepreneurs, and their answers, on the scale from most ideal to least, was not as ideal as I would have assumed.